KIPAC/StatisticalMethods/doc/Stanford.md

 * Week 6 *at the latest*: arrange to pitch your idea to Phil and/or Adam.
 We'll give you feedback as to whether the content and scope are appropriate.
 The homework due this week will include writing a brief abstract describing your project.
 * Weeks 6-10: work on the project with your teammates.
 * March 16: presentations
-* By March 30: turn in written report
+* By March 23: turn in written report by 6PM

 The purpose of these projects is to apply what you've learned in the course (or go beyond it) to a real or realistic data analysis problem.
 The problem may be from your own research, although it need not be.